bglindner/SourceApp/README.md

 # create two environments using the provided .yml files, one supporting the
 # dependencies for "sourceapp.py" and the other for "sourceapp_build.py"
-mamba create -n sourceapp
-mamba env update -n sourceapp --file SourceApp/sourceapp.yml mamba create -n sourceapp_build mamba env update -n sourceapp_build --file SourceApp/sourceapp_build.yml
+mamba create -n sourceapp --file path/to/SourceApp/dependencies/sourceapp.yml mamba create -n sourceapp_build --file path/to/SourceApp/dependencies/sourceapp_build.yml

 # pip install one dependency
 mamba activate sourceapp